JodaOrg/joda-beans-maven-plugin/README.md

 - `indent` - as per the command line, the amount of indentation used, either the word "tab", or a number, such as "2" or "4".
 Default is "4".
 Property is `${joda.beans.indent}`.
 - `prefix` - as per the command line, the prefix used by fields.
 Default is "".
 Property is `${joda.beans.prefix}`.
-- `config` - as per the command line, the config to use, "jdk6" pr "guava".
+- `config` - as per the command line, the config to use, "jdk" or "guava".
 Default is "guava".
 Property is `${joda.beans.config}`.
 - `verbose` - as per the command line, a number from "0" (quiet) to "3" (verbose).
 Property is `${joda.beans.verbose}`.
 - `stopOnError` - whether the build should continue when an error is found.
 Default is "true".
 Property is `${joda.beans.stopOnError}`.
 - `skip` - skips the plugin